nextthingco/docs/Gadget-docs/source/includes/_build.md

 ## Example Images

 Start a project with one of our Python example images.
-Examples are pulled from our official [NTC Docker Hub](https://hub.docker.com/r/ntcgadget/).
-All supporting materials including Dockerfiles are found [here](https://github.com/NextThingCo/Gadget-Docker-Examples).
+You can either pull an example from our official [NTC Docker Hub](https://hub.docker.com/r/nextthingco/) or `git clone` the repository to your development computer.
+All Dockerfiles and supporting files are found [here](https://github.com/NextThingCo/Gadget-Docker-Examples).

 Here you will find examples to get you started with popular sensors and breakout boards as well as how to load and run custom code.
-Before completing any of the examples make sure to go through the Quickstart [LINK] guide to meet the requirements below.

-### I2C

-**ADS1015**

-To read resistor based sensors add a high resolution multiple channel ADC to your circuit.

-### SPI

-**ADXL345 Accelerometer**

-This is a popular 3-axis MEMs accelerometer that's great for applications sensing different kinds of motion and lack there of.

-**Note:** Most breakout boards for the ADXL345 are also accessible through I2C.

-### LEDs and Microphones
-This VU-meter example uses C.H.I.P.
-Pro Dev Kit's onboard mics and LEDs.
-The LED's brightness is mapped to the amplitude of the Mic inputs.
-Speak into or tap the mics to turn the LEDs on.

-If using a bare C.H.I.P.
-Pro additional hardware is needed.
-Connect LEDs to pins PE0 - PE7 and MEMs microphones to pins 26-29 labeled: AGND, MICIN1, MICIN2, and VMIC respectively.

-### Python CHIP_IO

-###  Google Assistant
-Google's Assistant API can be asked questions and be used to control hardware such as voice activated robots.

-### Multiple Containers?
+###

 ## Edit Examples